 For new configurations, it is recommended to use the Google Connector, which can be set up within minutes and shortens the process of Domain Claim, SSO-setup, and user-sync.

 The Adobe Admin Console allows a system administrator to configure domains which are used for login via Federated ID for Single Sign-On (SSO).
-Once the ownership of a domain is demonstrated, the domain can be configured to allow users to log in to the Adobe Creative Cloud.
+Once the domain is verified, the directory containing the domain is configured to allow users to log in to Creative Cloud.
 Users can log in using email addresses within that domain via an Identity Provider (IdP).
-The process is provisioned either as a software service which runs within the company network and is accessible from the Internet, or a cloud service hosted by a third party which allows for the verification of user login details via secure communication using the SAML protocol.
+The process is provisioned either as a software service which runs within the company network and is accessible from the Internet or a cloud service hosted by a third party that allows for the verification of user login details via secure communication using the SAML protocol.

 One such IdP is Google, a cloud-based service which facilitates secure identity management.

 To configure single sign-on for your domain, do the following:

 - Sign in to the Admin Console and start with creating a Federated ID directory, selecting Other SAML Providers as the identity provider.
 Copy the values for ACS URL and Entity ID from the Add SAML Profile screen.

 - Configure the Google Admin Console specifying the ACS URL and Entity ID and download the IdP metadata file.

 - Return to the Adobe Admin Console and upload the IdP metadata file in the Add SAML Profile screen and click Done.